j-dohnalek/thefinalwhistle/api/README.md

 ### get_managers.py
 Fetch all managers and clubs they manage
 ### get_players.py
-Fetch all club, foreach club list all player with few details (dob, dress number, weight, nationality, height)
+Fetch all clubs, foreach club list all player with few details (dob, dress number, weight, nationality, height)